xxrobone/robertwagar/README.md

 ### Issues, thoughts, fixes

+- contact page not 100% done with design, click on envelope to see animation and see the form

+- Dynamic nav on index page not 100% bug free

+- a and button errors due to not setting title, using icons (will fix)

 - css is fun, not too hard &
 at the same time not easy at all, can get messy ;)